 Nicholas Barton

-over 6 years ago by Nicholas Barton
+about 7 years ago by Nicholas Barton

 Our latest edition in our series of 60 Second Interviews is with Sheilja Patel - Director of Strategy and Corporate Development at Dunnhumby.
 Dunnhumby is the global leader in customer data science, empowering retail businesses everywhere to thrive and compete in the modern data-driven economy.
 In this interview, Sheilja provides an insight into the highs and lows of being a Consultant, as well as the adjustments required when moving from Consulting to Industry.
 Read on to find out more!